jrroosevelt/VS2PCG/Card clarifications A-L.md

 ---
 Q: If my opponent has H.A.M.M.E.R.
 Cloak on his side and I play Dagger, is she KO'd by him before she can convert the -1 counters to +1?

-A: She is not KO'd - she would get the +1 counters.
+A: She is not KO'd.
+She would get the +1 counters.
 Here are the steps when a character is recruited:

 1. Announce the name of the character.
 2. The character moves from whatever zone that it is in to the Resolving Zone.
 At this point it is considered “recruited”.